MrPickles/dotfiles/README.md

 mode.` to `Yes` will allow trackpad scrolling while in Vim.
 The setting can be found in the advanced preferences.

+#### Enabling the Meta Key on iTerm

+If using iTerm, you may want to set the option key mode to `Esc+` to make it be a meta key.
+It's used for a few shortcuts, such as resizing tmux panes.

 ### Linux

 #### Downloading Fonts for Linux